This post may contain affiliate links.

-The Sphynx cat has gained a lot of popularity in the past few years.
+The Sphynx breed has gained a lot of popularity in the past few years.
 Many people are attracted to their intelligence, affectionate nature, and unique appearance.
-However, with this popularity comes a lot of negative aspects and challenges that have surfaced regarding them leaving behind oily stains and brown marks.
+However, with this popularity comes a lot of misconceptions and wrong information concerning this breed, like the messy oily stains they leave behind.

-Sphynx cats just like other cats produce natural oils that are left exposed on their skin.
-Due to their hairless feature, this oil isn’t absorbed and it attracts dirt.
+Sphynx cats and hairless cats produce natural oils that are left on the surface of their skin.
+Due to its hairless feature, this oil isn’t absorbed and it attracts dirt.
 Over time this build-up of oils can leave a residue on any surface their body touches, hence oily, brown stains.
-In other cases, sphynx can leave brown marks if they have sensitive stomachs which affect the texture of their poop.

 For instance, a Sphynx kitten will normally produce more oil than an older sphynx.
 Also, sphynx who are very active and energetic tend to also secrete more oils with their sweat.
 Therefore more frequent bathing or cleansing will be required to prevent the transfer of stains.